 Baladk Street Art Festival

 Since 2013, Amman has hosted an international mural festival organized by the Baladk Urban Arts Project.
 The annual event “brings together artists, musicians, and community organizations from Jordan and across the globe”.
-For a week, participants “celebrate different forms of streetart, paint murals around Amman, and emphasize their common culture”.
+For a week, participants “celebrate different forms of streetart, by painting murals in Amman emphasizing common culture”.

 Ramadan 2023

 Ramadan began on Thursday, March 23, following the sighting of a new astronomical moon over Mecca, the holiest city in the Islam world.
 It lasts until the evening of April 20.
 Since Friday is the Islamic holy day, and the first Friday of 2023 Ramadan, the streets were quiet.
-Most shops were closed until later in the day, when fast is broken at sunset.
+Most shops were closed until sunset, when fast is broken.
 I’ll write a post on being in Amman during Ramadan.
 It’s a perfect time to better understand and learn more about local culture.

 _____________